jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### SUSE Linux

-Suse Linux (pronounced *soo-suh*) began as a German Slackware Linux port and grew is be its own discrete operating system.
+SUSE Linux (pronounced *soo-suh*) began as a German Slackware Linux port and grew is be its own discrete operating system.
 It was started as a company in [started in 1994](https://www.suse.com/company/history/ "History of SUSE Linux"), making it one of the oldest Enterprise companies.
-Suse is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development).
-Since the early 2000's Suse has been in lock step competition with Red Hat for what was the Unix Enterprise to Linux migration market.
+SUSE is an acronym meaning: "*Software und System-Entwicklung*” (software and systems development).
+Since the early 2000's SUSE has been in lock step competition with Red Hat for what was the Unix Enterprise to Linux migration market.
 In order to do this they needed to have compatability with Red Hat and the two have often shared the same technology (being open source).
-Suse had many innovations in the Enterprise space over the years.
+SUSE had many innovations in the Enterprise space over the years.

 * SUSE was responsible for working to port the Linux kernel to the 64 bit architecture in 2000
 * [openSUSE Linux](https://www.opensuse.org "openSUSE Linux") is a community-driven version of SUSE and released in 2004.